kashifkhan0771/utils/README.md

 ## Utility Packages

-Here’s the completed table with descriptions, documentation, and examples for **errutils** and any missing parts:

 | Package Name  | Description                                        | Documentation                 | Examples                          |
 | ------------- | -------------------------------------------------- | ----------------------------- | --------------------------------- |
 | **boolean**   | Utilities for boolean value checking and toggling  | [README](boolean/README.md)   | [EXAMPLES](boolean/EXAMPLES.md)   |